 Wally’s Answer: The Driver_Corrupted_Expool error usually results from driver issues.
-A device driver is the software that sits between the computer’s hardware and the Windows operating system.
+A device driver is software that sits between the computer’s hardware and the Windows operating system.
 It helps the two talk to each other.
 Blue screen errors are a bit scary looking and intimidating but they are not that difficult to fix.
-You can fix these issues when you know how.
+You can fix these issues when you know how to do it.

 The computer crashes with the error message Driver_Corrupted_Expool on a blue screen.
 This error can appear when a computer is put in sleep mode or hibernate mode.
 Sometimes the computer suddenly shuts down.
 At times it might freeze or get very slow.

 The Driver_Corrupted_Expool error is usually caused by issues in the device driver.
 The device driver might be trying to access a memory location that does not exist anymore.

 Here are some ways to fix the Driver_Corrupted_Expool error: